 What’s the difference?

 To the casual speaker, web development and software development can both mean the same thing.
-To them, both terms are basically just fancy ways of saying “coding” or “programming,” and even if one of the terms seems to refer specifically to the web, it’s not really something to get worked up about.
+To them, both terms are basically just fancy ways of saying “coding” or “programmer,” and even if one of the terms seems to refer specifically to the web, it’s not really something to get worked up about.
 After all, software programs operate on the web, and many websites rely on web-based software.
 With this point of view, the differences aren’t really that important.

 However, for career-minded individuals, those differences are definitely worth noting.